Journal of Samuel Kiechel

 Kiechel, sitting in the back of the cart, was freezing.
 He thought about getting off and walking for a while to warm up.
 But he did not dare.
 He was afraid of getting stuck in the deep snow and falling behind.

 The convoy arrived in Bremen in the evening.
-Because Delmenhorst and Bremen were two cities Kiechel had already visited on his way to London, and he did not mention any additional details about either place.
+Because Delmenhorst and Bremen were two cities Kiechel had already visited on his way to London, and he did not mention any further details about either place.

 Return to Hamburg

-Samuel spent one night in Bremen and left on 8 January on a sledge with two boatmen and a messenger from Emden.
+Samuel spent one night in Bremen and left on 8 January in a sledge with two boatmen and a messenger from Emden.
 The group stayed overnight in the village of Pennigbüttel, which is now part of the town of Osterholz-Scharmbeck.

 Long before sunrise, the travellers left the inn and headed for Stade.
 However, they lost their way again and had to wander through deep snow searching for the road.
-Due to being lost, the group accidentally walked into swampy terrain.
+While lost, the group accidentally walked into swampy terrain.
 Kiechel wrote that the ground beneath the snow was not frozen but very wet, and water seeped into their shoes.
 When the bells rang three in the morning, the travellers finally reached the gate of Stade.
 But since it was still night, they had to wait until morning for it to open.
 They were freezing, and their feet were wet from the swamp.

 Illustrations & References